Niko-La/bike-repo/README.md

 We are transitioning from research to small-scale production, aiming to scale our technology and demonstrate real-world applications.
 We seek strategic partners, collaborators, and investors to bring this innovative platform to market.

 ### Key Highlights:
-- 🚲 Innovative e-bike platform with in-house ADAS technology
+- 🚲 Innovative e-bike platform and electronic automaotive chip supplier with in-house ADAS technology
 - 🏙️ Smart city integration capabilities
-- 🏭 Scalable production: 50 bikes/year, expandable to 500/year
+- 🏭 Scalable production: 100 bikes/year, expandable to 500/year, and the capability to supply/license 5,000 PCB boards per month to other manufacturers
 - 🌏 Global supply chain (Taiwan, Italy, Shenzhen)
 - 🔄 Versatile platform for multiple markets and use cases